How Do Credit Scores Work?

 What impacts your credit score?

 What causes your credit score to rise or fall?
-The most important factor is your payment history.
+The most important factor affecting your credit score is payment history.
 In general, if you pay your bills on time, your FICO® Score will be higher.

 There is a catch, though: Not all bill payments are reported to the credit bureaus.
 Those that are reported include your mortgage, student loan, car loan, and credit card payments.
 If you pay these bills on time every month, the odds are high that you’ll have a strong credit score.
 If you pay any of them late by 30 days or more, your credit score will fall, possibly by 100 points or more.